-This is to help our new authors get started contributing to the growth of this tech blog.
-As a multi-niche tech and tutorial blog; focusing on quality over quantity is something we ‘ve always admired and maintained till date.
+This page is created to help our new authors get started with contributing to the growth of this tech blog.
+As a multi-niche tech and tutorial blog; focusing on quality over quantity is something we’ve always admired and maintained till date.

 1. No Plagiarism